chanzuckerberg/saber/docs/index.md

 ---

+## 💡 Why SABER?

+SABER is designed for researchers who want to:

+- Accelerate organelle segmentation in large EM/cryo-ET datasets
+- Combine the power of foundational models with expert curation
+- Seamlessly move from raw data to publication-ready segmentations in both 2D and 3D.

+---

 ## 📚 Tutorials

 SABER can be used both from the command line (CLI) and as a Python library (API).
-Choose the workflow that fits your needs:
+Choose the workflow that fits your needs.
+Follow the [quick start guide](getting-started/quickstart.md) to learn the core commands to develop segmentations.

 ### 🖥️ CLI Tutorials
 Use SABER from the command line for quick, scriptable workflows: